guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 - **Conducting ad hoc retrospective analysis (i.e., debugging):** Our latency just shot up; what else happened around the same time?

-Monitoring and alerting enables a system to tell us when it's broken, or pehaps to tell us what's about to break.
+Monitoring and alerting enables a system to tell us when it's broken, or perhaps to tell us what's about to break.
 When the system ins't able to automatically fix itself, we want a human to investigate the alert, determine if there's a real problem at hand, mitigate the problem, and determine the root cause of the problem.

 Paging a human is a quite expensive use of an employee's time.
 If an employee is at work, a page interrupts their workflow.
 If the employee is at home, a page interrupts their personal time, and perhaps even their sleep.

 ### Setting Reasonable Expectations for Monitoring

 In general, Google has trended toward simpler and faster monitoring systems, with better tools for post hov analysis.
 We avoid "magic" systems that try to learn thresholds or automatically detect causality.
-Rules that detec unexpected changes in end-user request rates are one counterexample; while these rules are still kept as simple as possible, they give a very quick detection of a very simple, specific, severe anomaly.
+Rules that detect unexpected changes in end-user request rates are one counterexample; while these rules are still kept as simple as possible, they give a very quick detection of a very simple, specific, severe anomaly.
 Other uses of monitoring data such as capacity planning and traffic prediction can tolerate more fragility, and thus, more complexity.

 Rules that generate alerts for humans should be simple to understand and represent a clear failure.